 From Waipapa Point we continue our journey around the coast to Curio Bay.
-Our visit is timed for late-morning when, during low tide, the fossilised remains of an ancient forest is exposed.
+During low tide, the fossilised remains of an ancient forest is exposed.
 This is one of the most extensive and least disturbed examples of a Jurassic fossil forest in the world and stretches about 20 kms from Curio Bay south west to Slope Point.
 180 million years ago the Curio Bay area was a broad forested coastal floodplain.
 During this time, the middle Jurassic period, New Zealand was part of the ancient super-continent known as Gondwana.
 The forest predominantly consisted of trees forming a low canopy and undergrowth dominated by ferns.
 Over time, massive sheet floods of volcanic debris are believed to have destroyed the forest.
 In the millions of years since, the sediments were buried deeply and eventually turned the wood to rock.
 In some places fern fronds and leaves have been preserved as fossils within the mudstone rocks.

-From Curio Bay we make the short drive to McLean Falls where we take an easy 40-minute forest walk to view the most striking of The Catlins' waterfalls.
+From Curio Bay we make the short drive to Purakaunui Falls where we take an easy 30-minute forest walk to view the most striking of The Catlins' waterfalls.